• Home

 Writing your dissertation is just the beginning—real progress happens in the revision.
 In this video, we explore how to use feedback from peers, mentors, and advisors to improve your work.
 You’ll learn how to identify gaps, clarify your arguments, and strengthen your structure.
 Revision isn’t about fixing mistakes—it’s about refining your thinking and sharpening your voice.
 Discover how to turn feedback into growth and make your dissertation stronger with every draft.

 Feeling stuck on Chapter 1?
 Your research background sets the tone for your entire dissertation—make it count.
-The Quick Scholar Playbook helps you organize your thoughts, track your sources, and build a strong foundation with clarity and confidence.
+The Quick Scholar guide helps you organize your thoughts, track your sources, and build a strong foundation with clarity and confidence.
 Whether you're mapping out historical context or defining your research gap, this tool keeps your ideas sharp and your progress on track..